Police watchdog’s warning over ‘canteen culture’ WhatsApp groups

 Ms Bassett said the watchdog was seeing examples of misogyny, vile jokes about the victims of crime, homophobia and racism in chats.

-“That isn’t letting off steam or ‘banter’, it’s deeply offensive and undermining to public confidence and trust,” she added.
+“That isn’t letting off steam or ‘banter’, it’s deeply offensive and undermining to public confidence and trust,” she said.

 “Being a police officer is a really difficult job and we need to make sure they are fully supported, but misogyny and homophobia doesn’t do that … some of the stuff we’re talking about here is criminal.”